Discover Lake Shelby

 in Gulf Shores & Orange Beach

-Even though Lake Shelby is a freshwater lake, because of its proximity to the Gulf, saltwater intrudes on the lake and makes it home to both freshwater and saltwater fish, including largemouth bass, bream, crappie, redfish and speckled trout.
+Lake Shelby is a unique fishing spot for anglers along Alabama's Beaches.
+Even though it's a freshwater lake, because of its proximity to the Gulf, saltwater intrudes on the lake and makes it home to both freshwater and saltwater fish, including largemouth bass, bream, crappie, redfish, and speckled trout.
 You'll even find blue crab in the lake.
-It's been rumored that bass weighing as much as five pounds have been caught in the lake!
-To fish the lake, you'll need a freshwater fishing license, which can be purchased at the bait shop on the Gulf State Park Pier.
+It's been rumored that bass weighing as much as five pounds have been caught here, too To fish in the lake, you'll need a freshwater fishing license, which can be purchased at Outdoor Alabama.

 Dog Pond